 COVID-19 may be spread by people who do not have any symptoms.
 This is why we are asking you to wear a mask.

 Mask exemption cards are not accepted at UHN.
 Medical exemptions will only be considered for patients, and must be pre-approved with the clinic.

 You will be given a medical mask by screening staff.
 If you are wearing a reusable mask, we suggest you bring a plastic bag to store it while you are in the hospital.

 What if I can’t or don’t want to wear a mask?

-All patients coming to UHN for appointments, tests or treatments, and any pre-approved Essential Care Partners, must wear a mask inside the hospital.
-This is to protect those around you who may be at a higher risk for severe illness due to COVID-19.
+All patients coming to UHN for appointments, tests or treatments, and any pre-approved Essential Care Partners, must wear a medical mask inside the hospital.
+This is to protect those around you who may be at a higher risk for severe illness due to COVID-19 and to protect yourself.

 If you are a patient who has a legitimate medical condition that prevents you from wearing a mask, contact your UHN doctor or nurse practitioner’s office before your appointment.
 If your exemption is approved, you will receive a Face Mask Exemption Form.
 You must show this form to the entrance screeners when you come to the hospital.
 You will be given a face shield to wear instead.

 Entrance screeners are not able to give Face Mask Exemption Forms at the hospital doors.
 There are no exemptions to the Universal Masking Policy for Essential Care Partners or other visitors at this time.

 If you have questions or health concerns about wearing a mask, please let your health care team know before arriving for your appointment.